Annotating FCS Files¶

 - In the annotation page, select the column you wish to modify.

-- Click the check-icon (edit validators) in the toolbar.
+- Click (edit validators) in the toolbar.
 A dialog will open.

 - Enter the desired validators, as described above, then click Save validator.